Build Your Professional Brand & Influence on LinkedIn

 Asking is not about getting people to tell us what to do, but to get people to tell us what they need.
 I’ve found it helpful many times when I’ve had conversations with engineers and even bosses to understand what they need.
 That helps us prioritize and sometimes help them clarify their sometimes-rather-fuzzy need.
 Here are a few things to keep in mind:

 It’s true that people don’t know what they need, until they have it.
 But when we share the insights gained from conversations, meetings and reading multiple documents, with people, they help validate.
-Offering to help them with the need is a great way for new Product Managers to start doing something in the first 60 days of joining.
+Offering to help them with the need is a great way for you to start doing something in the first 60 days of joining.

-Product Managers largely play the role of facilitators to the creation of the product and its business.
+No matter what job yours is, we all ultimately need to facilitate the creation of the product and its business.
 Even the tiniest help in such an early period will be remembered and will help build relationships.

 Asking your manager to adjust the goals based on what you are learning is another good way to get started on the right foot.
 Sometimes goals are set in the first week, signed-off and revisited only after six months or a year.
 I prefer revisiting these goals on a continuous basis for the first 90 days to make sure they are tangible and that we indeed delivering value.